 Are you a new International Teaching Assistant here at UMass Amherst?

-If so, the ESL program is here to assist you throughout your first semester by offering, though the Graduate School, a non-credit course focused on aspects of academic spoken English, cross-cultural awareness, pronunciation, and best pedagogical practices relevant for teaching in university contexts within the U.S. To find out if you are eligible to partipate in the course, you will first need to take a spoken English proficiency screening.
+The ESL program is here to support you throughout your first semester by offering, though the Graduate School, a non-credit course focused on aspects of academic spoken English, cross-cultural awareness, pronunciation, and best pedagogical practices relevant for teaching in university contexts within the U.S. To find out if you are eligible to partipate in the course, you will first need to take a spoken English proficiency screening.
 Current information on both the screening and the course can be found below.

 Spoken English Proficiency Screening